commtech/fscc-windows/README.md

 to use [these settings](http://i.imgur.com/G6zT87i.jpg).

-##### My port numbering is messed up, how do I fix them?
+##### My port numbering is incorrect, how do I fix it?
 It is possible, but unfortunately there isn't a good way at the moment.
-To do it you will need to modify the following registry keys.
+You will need to modify the following registry keys.

-This is the key for setting the automaticall generated port numbering.
-If you want the next number to be 8 then set this to 7.
-If you want it to be 0 then set to 0xffffffff (actually -1).
+This is the key for setting automatically generated port numbering.
+If you want the next number to be 8, then set this to 7.
+If you want it to be 0, then set to 0xffffffff (actually -1).
 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\FSCC\Parameters\LastPortNumber`